 This method of growing human proteins — that can treat hepatitis and cancer — could be easier and more cost-effective than existing approaches, the researchers argue.
-Their findings appear in the journal BMC Biotechnology.
+Their

 In the new study, the research team genetically engineered hens to produce several types of cytokines: IFNalpha2a and the human and pig versions of CSF1.

 IFNalpha2a has antiviral properties and can also be used in cancer treatments, while CSF1 has a lot of potential in tissue repair processes.

 To grow these cytokines, the researchers have encoded them into the DNA of hens, so that the proteins will form part of the egg whites.
 The investigators explain that, later, they can easily extract the cytokines through a simple purification system.

 This method, the team notes, does not affect the well-being of the hens, and it would be a more cost-effective way of producing therapeutic cytokines in high quantities, since only three eggs are necessary to produce a useable dose, and a hen can lay up to 300 eggs per year.